Jubilee 2000 can help you get a £10,000 loan to pay off your debts:

 DCL – Debt Consolidation Loans

-There are two styles of debt consolidation loan, also known as a DCL, that exist.
-One type is for secured debts and the other for unsecured debts.
-Secured debts are borrowings that secure against an asset such as a car or a property.
-Unsecured debts do not pledge against an asset.
+There are two styles of debt consolidation loans, also known as DCL, available.
+One type is for secured debts, and the other is for unsecured debts.
+Secured debts are borrowings secured by an asset, such as a car or property.
+Unsecured debts are not secured by an asset.

-In a DCL, the idea is to bring down the monthly repayments through a lower interest rate and an extended term.
-It is achieved by amalgamating various individual loans into a single manageable payment.
-To do this, a DCL requires you to take out new credit with a provider which pays off all the outstanding individual balances.
-As with other solutions, there are both advantages and disadvantages to this option.
+In a DCL, the idea is to reduce monthly repayments through a lower interest rate and an extended term.
+This is achieved by amalgamating various individual loans into a single manageable payment.
+To do this, a DCL requires you to take out new credit with a provider that pays off all the outstanding individual balances.
+As with other solutions, this option has advantages and disadvantages.

 Benefits of a DCL: